Multiplayer Bandit Learning, from Competition to Cooperation: Neutral Play

 \begin{example}[Perfect Bayesian vs. Nash equilibrium] There is a Nash equilibrium in which both players follow the same trajectory and play the one player optimal strategy of pulling the arm with the highest Gittins index in each round.

-To see why this is the case, define the strategies of the players as follows: \begin{itemize} \item Pull the arm with the highest Gittins index in each round, as long as the other player did the same in the previous round. \item If in some round $k$ one of the players, say Alice, chooses a different action, then Bob switches to playing left forever from round $k+1$ onwards (and similarly if Bob deviates). \end{itemize} Note that with these strategies, if Alice deviates in some round $k$, then she cannot learn anything from Bob in rounds $\{k+1, k+2, \ldots\}$.
-Alice also did not learn anything from Bob in rounds $0$ to $k$ since they had the same trajectory.
+To see why this is the case, define the strategies of the players as follows: \begin{itemize} \item Pull the arm with the highest Gittins index in each round, breaking ties in favor of the left arm if both arms have the same index, as long as the other player did the same in the previous round. \item If in some round $k$ one of the players, say Alice, chooses a different action, then Bob switches to playing left forever from round $k+1$ onwards (and similarly if Bob deviates). \end{itemize} Note that with these strategies, if Alice deviates in some round $k$, then she cannot learn anything from Bob in rounds $\{k+1, k+2, \ldots\}$.
+Alice also did not learn anything from Bob in rounds $0$ to $k-1$ since they had the same trajectory and in round $k$ since she cannot see Bob's reward in round $k$ and his reward at $k$ does not affect his subsequent actions.
 Then Alice's expected reward overall cannot be better than the single player optimum, so the deviation is not strictly improving.
 Thus the strategies form a Nash equilibrium. \end{example}

 \begin{observation} For $p \geq g(\mu,\beta)$, there is a perfect Bayesian equilibrium where the players never explore: the pair of strategies in which each player stays left no matter what happens is a perfect Bayesian equilibrium.
 This is not a Nash equilibrium for $p < g(\mu, \beta)$, since a player can switch to the single player optimum. \end{observation}